 Student Symposium

-Imagine being a part of an intimate give and take with such filmmakers as Kantemir Balagov, Jane Campion, Francis Ford Coppola, Mark Cousins, Luc & Jean-Pierre Dardenne, Xavier Dolan, Asghar Farhadi, David Fincher, James Gray, Todd Haynes, Werner Herzog, Agnieszka Holland, Alejandro G. Iñárritu, Barry Jenkins, Hirokazu Kore-eda, Kira Kovalenko, Karyn Kusama, Errol Morris, Walter Murch, Sally Potter, Lynne Ramsay, Kelly Reichardt, Trey Edward Schults, Tilda Swinton, Wim Wenders, and Chloé Zhao, to name just a few of the past participants in the Telluride Film Festival Student Symposium.
+Imagine being a part of an intimate give and take with such filmmakers as Kantemir Balagov, Jane Campion, Francis Ford Coppola, Mark Cousins, Luc & Jean-Pierre Dardenne, Xavier Dolan, Asghar Farhadi, David Fincher, Jonathan Glazer, James Gray, Todd Haynes, Ethan Hawke, Werner Herzog, Agnieszka Holland, Alejandro G. Iñárritu, Barry Jenkins, Hirokazu Kore-eda, Kira Kovalenko, Karyn Kusama, Pablo Larraín, Errol Morris, Kelly Reichardt, Tilda Swinton, Justine Triet, Wim Wenders, and Chloé Zhao, to name just a few of the past participants in the Telluride Film Festival Student Symposium.

 Don’t just imagine it – be here.
 It all happens Labor Day Weekend in the Colorado Rockies at the Telluride Film Festival Student Symposium.
 We’re looking for 50 inspired college and university students to join us in screening the year’s best films and to have in-depth discussions with some of the greatest names in cinema.
 Yes, there’s an official application but the real requirement is a love of film.
 All participants in the Symposium will receive a Student Festival pass and a modest travel stipend—the rest is up to you.